jobrunr/website/content/en/blog/2024-04-09-jobrunr-and-jobrunr-pro-v7.md

 # What is new?
 ## Pro Version:

+> Please note that we also added license verification as of JobRunr Pro v7.0.0.
+If you're a JobRunr Pro customer and ready to update to v7.0.0, please <a href="mailto:hello@jobrunr.io">reach out to us</a> and we will provide you with a valid license key.

 ### New Features
 - JobRunr Pro now has builtin support for Virtual Threads!
 They are enabled by default for JDK 21 and higher.
 [PR #906](https://github.com/jobrunr/jobrunr/pull/906)
 - Improved OpenId authentication with authorization - add authorization support in the dashboard based on extensive rule-set.
 [PR #188](https://github.com/jobrunr/jobrunr-pro/pull/188)